dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

       &dimension=ou:LEVEL-2&clusterSize=100000
       &bbox=-13.2682125,7.3721619,-10.4261178,9.904012&includeClusterPoints=false

-The cluster response provides the count of underlying points, the centre point and extent of each cluster.
+The cluster response provides the count of underlying points, the center point and extent of each cluster.
 If the `includeClusterPoints` query parameter is set to true, a comma-separated string with the identifiers of the underlying events is included.
 A sample response looks like this: